CIROH-Snow/snow_sensing/hardware/construction_guide.md

 58. Mount the MaxBotix sensor to the crossarm by threading zipties through the enclosure holes found in the four corners and latches those onto the crossarm.
 ![Thread the zipties](construction_images/IMG_9202.JPG)
 ![Attach the enclosure to the crossarm](construction_images/IMG_9204.JPG)
 59. Make sure the zipties are tight to limit any movement of the sensor.
 If you are setting up a site on a slope, you will need to measure the angle of the slope and then apply that same angle to the sensor.
-Many smart phones have level apps included in them that measure how flat a surface is.
+Many smart phones have level apps included in them that measure the angle of a surface.
 Make this adjustment to the sensor before tightening the zipties down.
 The goal is to have the sensor measure a perpendicular distance to the ground surface.
 Record this angle as it will be used in the data logger code.
 ![Tighten the zipties](construction_images/IMG_9205.JPG)
 60. Assemble the Apogee AM-130 radiometer mounts.
 61. Attach the free rod end to the AM-240 fixture using an allen wrench.